 BI 765063: a SIRPα myeloid checkpoint inhibitor

-BI 765063* is a first-in-class myeloid checkpoint inhibitor (ICI).1 By blocking the interaction between myeloid cell surface molecule signal-regulatory protein alpha (SIRPα) and cluster of differentiation 47 (CD47), SIRPα inhibits suppression of the innate immune system and restores the immune functions of myeloid cells in the tumour microenvironment.1,2
+BI 765063* is a first-in-class myeloid checkpoint inhibitor.1 By blocking the interaction between myeloid cell surface molecule signal-regulatory protein alpha (SIRPα) and cluster of differentiation 47 (CD47), SIRPα inhibits suppression of the innate immune system and restores the immune functions of myeloid cells in the tumour microenvironment.1,2

-BI 765063 is currently undergoing investigation as a monotherapy and in combination with anti-programmed cell death protein-1 (PD-1; BI 754091) ICI in a Phase I trial involving patients with solid tumours.3,4
+Clinical trials and combinations: BI 765063 is currently undergoing investigation as a monotherapy and in combination with anti-programmed cell death protein-1 (PD-1) immune checkpoint inhibitor (ICI; BI 754091) in a Phase I trial involving patients with solid tumours.3,4

 Role of SIRPα